Steadfast independence since 1920

 1990 – 2009:

-Continuing to pursue new alternatives for clients, Holborn pioneered opportunities in the Bermuda market, placing the first reinsurance contracts written by Mid-Ocean (now XL Re, Ltd.) and Renaissance Re.
+Continuing to pursue new alternatives for clients, Holborn pioneered opportunities in the Bermuda market, placing the first reinsurance contracts written by Mid-Ocean (now Axa XL Re,) and Renaissance Re.
 Today, Holborn is a major source of business for all the Bermuda markets.

 Through the adoption of an ESOP structure, Holborn’s ownership was transferred to its employees, providing each Holborn professional with a direct stake in the firm’s success – and that of its clients.

-Frank Harrison named President in 2004, just the 3rd in Holborn’s history.
+Frank Harrison named President and CEO in 2004, just the 3rd in Holborn’s history.

 Holborn opened its Minneapolis and Kansas City branch offices.